Electrolytes And Hydration: How To Replenish Electrolytes

 Did you know your body is electric?
 It's true.
 Your body teems with electricity, albeit at a very low level.
 Calcium, magnesium, potassium and sodium are your primary electrolytes, meaning that each carries an electrical charge that influences how they work and interact with cells.

 An electrolyte imbalance or deficiency can cause serious health problems, even death.
 For your heart to beat, calcium sends a charge that contracts your heart muscle, and magnesium sends a charge that relaxes it.
 When you exercise, you lose electrolytes in sweat, especially potassium and sodium.
 That's why smart athletes are quick to replace this loss with electrolyte-containing sports drinks, such as potassium-rich coconut water.
 "Sometimes people consume too much of one type of electrolyte, such as calcium or sodium and not enough of others, such as magnesium and potassium," says Michael Miles, NMD, of Tucson, Arizona.
 "It's important to make sure you get enough of the latter through food or supplements."
 Electrolytes have myriad other functions, such as maintaining strong bones and the body's fluid balance.
 Here's how to choose them.

 Need extra electrolytes?
 Don't sweat it!
-Hi-Health has the best products to keep you hydrated!
+Click here to view the best products Hi-Health has to keep you hydrated!